Wisconsin audits find lack of tracking of DEI spending at university system and state agencies

 Auditors found that when the deal took effect, the system had at least 123 full-time positions that provided DEI services, had job titles that included the terms “diversity, equity and inclusion” or were senior leadership positions focused on DEI.
 The number of positions had dropped to 110 by May 2024.

 There are now 64 positions, UW system President Jay Rothman wrote in response to the auditors.
-Rothman said in the letter that the auditors’ work was challenging because there’s no universal definition of DEI and each system school developed and prioritized its own initiatives, adding that he appreciated that auditors did not try to reach a total spending amount.
-He said that the system is undergoing a “philosophical shift aimed more broadly at student success.”
+Rothman said the auditors’ work was challenging because there is no universal definition of DEI, each school developed its own initiatives and the offices that perform DEI work also might have duties unrelated to DEI projects, blurring spending lines and funding sources.

+“In that context, it is important to emphasize both the UW’s philosophical shift aimed more broadly at student success as well as the variance in which universities structure their offices and positions that may pertain to — though not exclusively focus on — ‘DEI’ activities when one is interpreting the data offered in the report,” Rothman wrote in his letter.

 The governor required agencies to create DEI plans

-Evers signed an executive order in 2019 requiring each state agency to create and monitor equity and inclusion plans to address employment barriers, assess workplaces to ensure they’re equitable and promote inclusion and expand professional development to encourage a more inclusive culture.
+Evers signed an executive order in 2019 requiring each state agency to create and monitor equity and inclusion plans to address employment barriers, assess workplaces to ensure they’re equitable and promote inclusion.